BILGI-IE-421/ie421-2024-2025-termproject-threemusketeers/README.md

 *  ⁠What are the responses that countries receive as a result of their investments in renewable energy?
 Which countries have made the most investments?

 # Used Data
-*⁠  ⁠Annual CO2 emissions per country
+*⁠ Annual CO2 emissions per country
 *⁠ ⁠Electricity generations
 *⁠ ⁠Electricity generations from renewable sources
 *⁠ ⁠Energy consumption by country by year
 *⁠ ⁠Population

 All the data is from ["Our World in Data"](https://ourworldindata.org/)